diox/firefox-minimap-scroller/README.md

 - Find a way to use MozAfterPaint to be able to react to CSS-only changes.

 - Show sidebar on the right.
-This would require new APIs in Firefox itself.
+This would require a new API in Firefox itself.
-  In the meantime, it's possible to do this using userChrome.css.
+  In the meantime, it's possible to do this using userChrome.css, or just using the "Move Sidebar to Right" option in Firefox.

 - Find a way to have proper unit and integration tests of the add-on.